 - ARKids First has two programs: ARKids First A and ARKids First B.

 - ARKids First A is Medicaid for children.

-- ARKids First B is for people who make too much money to get Medicaid, but still not enough to afford health insurance through their job or from an insurance company.
+- ARKids First B is for children of people who make too much money to get Medicaid but still not enough to afford health insurance through their job or from an insurance company.

 - When you fill out the ARKids First application, you can apply for both programs.
 DHS will find out which program your child needs.

 It may sound like a building, but a medical home isn’t an actual place.
 It’s a doctor you or your child goes to for check-ups or when you or your child gets sick.
 This doctor is called a primary care physician, or PCP.
 It may seem easier to see any doctor you can when you or your child is sick, but having a medical home — one doctor or clinic you call every time — means you are more likely to get the best care possible.
 If you see the same doctor every time, that doctor will know what sicknesses and health care you have had.
 You and the doctor will also get to know each other.

 What are Non-Emergency Transportation (NET) services?

 The Arkansas Medicaid Non-Emergency Transportation (NET) services provide eligible Medicaid clients with transportation to the nearest qualified Medicaid provider.
 Find out more.

 What do you do if you have problems with your Medicaid service?